RAID Data Recovery

 The following are a number of reasons that you might experience data loss in your RAID configured system:

-- Intermittent drive failure resulting in configuration corruption
+- Intermittent failure resulting in configuration corruption

-- RAID volumes or arrays that won’t mount
+- RAID volumes or arrays won’t mount

 - Configuration corruption or damage